wpmjones/cathy/README.md

 **waste_remind.py** is the file that many on Facebook asked about.
 Like cash_remind.py, it is a stand-alone script that is run multiple times throughout the day to remind the BOH team to record waste.
 It includes two buttons.
 One brings up a form in Slack to fill out the waste.
 The other opens a Google Sheet where all the waste tracking happens.
 This is just the reminder.
 The form is part of app.py.

+**weather_check.py** is a static python file that uses an Incoming Webhook in Slack.
+It uses a weather API to check for current outside temperature and notifies our FOH leaders if the termperature is over 100.
+I use crontab (in Linux) to schedule this at specific times.

 ## Contact Me
 I don't have a lot of spare time, but if you have questions, please email me and I'll help where I can.
 I'm wpmjones on gmail.